 1. Demographics details report

-The demographic details report shows you the key characteristics of the people on your website or app.
-This includes information like the user’s language, location, interests, age, and gender.
+The demographic details report shows the key characteristics of the people on your website or app, like the user’s language, location, interests, age, and gender.

 The report defaults to showing you data by Country.
 However, you can also view by region, city, language, age, gender, and interests.